PROCEDURES FOR THE SAFE DISPOSAL

-Contaminated laboratory liquid waste (aqueous biological or infectious solutions such as human blood and body fluids, liquid culture medias, viral supernatant, media from infected cells and stocks) must be autoclaved or chemically disinfected (e.g., 10% bleach solution) prior to disposal.
-Upon obtaining a one-time approval from Environmental Health and Radiation Safety for compliance, the bleach disinfected waste may be flushed into the sanitary sewer system (drain) if flushed with large amounts of water (and if non-hazardous, aqueous and soluble) Properly autoclaved liquids may be flushed into the drain if biological indicator (spore) tests are being conducted and documented.
+Contaminated laboratory liquid waste (aqueous biological or infectious solutions such as human blood and body fluids, liquid culture medias, viral supernatant, media from infected cells and stocks, etc.) must be autoclaved or chemically disinfected (e.g., 10% bleach solution) prior to disposal.
+Upon obtaining a one-time approval from Environmental Health and Radiation Safety for compliance, the bleach disinfected waste may be flushed into the sanitary sewer system (drain) if flushed with large amounts of water (and if non-hazardous, aqueous and soluble) Properly autoclaved liquids may only be flushed into the drain if biological indicator (spore) tests are being conducted and documented.

 Otherwise, these liquids must be in break-resistant containers that are tightly sealed before being placed into red biohazard waste buckets.
 There should be sufficient absorbent material in the bucket to absorb the entire contents of the liquid in the event of a release. (e.g., absorbent pads or vermiculite)